nikoloco2004/TimbreMind/README.md

 Tkinter ``Canvas`` that redraws short line segments 30 times per second.
 The heavy code comments in ``timbremind/ui.py`` walk through the full process so you can tweak the look without much prior GUI experience.

+Audio playback uses Pygame's mixer module, which ships as pre-built wheels on all major platforms so Windows users do not need to install extra compilers.

 The short line segments show the direction and energy of the flow.
 Loud moments stretch the lines and make the field move faster, while bright